RedTrioVirus/HitboxClass/README.md

 ### ClearClientHitboxes : (Client : Player) -> ()

 This method will destroy all client-sided hitboxes.
 Recommended to be used when there's no reason for a player to have a currently active hitbox, like if they died.
+This also destroys the hitboxes in the cache.

+### ClearHitboxesWithID : (ID : string | number) -> ()

+This method will destroy all hitboxes with the specified ID.
+This also destroys the hitboxes on the client if they are client-sided.

+### GetHitboxCache : () -> {Hitbox}

+This method will return the server's hitbox cache.
+This is where all of the game's hitbox objects are stored.

 # Hitbox Methods

 ### new(HitboxParams) -> (Hitbox, boolean) (YIELDS FOR CLIENT-SIDED HITBOXES)

 This method will return a hitbox and a boolean for whether or not the hitbox made a connection to the client.
-The boolean will always be true if the hitbox is server-side. ***This will yield for a maximum of 1.5 seconds if the hitbox is going to be client-sided!***
+The boolean will always be true if the hitbox is server-sided. ***This will yield for a maximum of 1.5 seconds if the hitbox is going to be client-sided!***

 ### Start : (self : Hitbox) -> ()